-Equation (1) provides a single equation in the high resolution unknowns for each low resolution space-time measurement.
+Eq.
+(1) provides a single equation in the high resolution unknowns for each low resolution space-time measurement.
 This leads to the following huge system of linear equations in the unknown high resolution elements of S^h :

-$$A\overrightarrow{h} = \overrightarrow{l},$$ (2)
+$$A \overrightarrow{h} = \overrightarrow{l} \tag{2}$$

-where \overrightarrow{h} is a vector containing all the unknown high resolution values (grayscale or color values in YIQ) of S^h , \overrightarrow{l} is a vector containing all the space-time measurements from all the low resolution sequences, and the matrix A contains the relative contributions of each high resolution space-time point to each low resolution space-time point, as defined by (1).
+where \overrightarrow{h} is a vector containing all the unknown high resolution values (or color values in YIQ) of S^h , \overrightarrow{l} is a vector containing all the space-time measurements from all the low resolution sequences, and the matrix A contains the relative contributions of each high resolution space-time point to each low resolution space-time point, as defined by Eq.
+(1).

-When the number of low resolution space-time measurements in \overrightarrow{l} is greater than or equal to the number of space-time points in the high-resolution sequence S^h (i.e., in \overrightarrow{h}), then there are more equations than unknowns and (2) is typically solved using LSQ methods.
-This is obviously a necessary requirement, however, not sufficient.
-Other issues, such as dependencies between equations or noise magnification, may also affect the results (see [3], [18] and also Section 6.2).
-The above-mentioned requirement on the number of unknowns implies that a large increase in the spatial resolution (very fine spatial sampling in S^h) will come at the expense of a significant increase in the temporal resolution (very fine temporal sampling in S^h) and vice versa.
-This is because, for a given set of input low-resolution sequences, the size of \overrightarrow{l} is fixed, thus dictating an upper bound on the number of unknowns in S^h .
-However, the number of high resolution space-time points (unknowns) can be distributed differently between space and time, resulting in different space-time resolutions (this issue is discussed in more detail in Section 6.1).
+When the number of low resolution space-time measurements in \vec{l} is greater than or equal to the number of space-time points in the high-resolution sequence S^h (i.e., in \vec{h}), then there are more equations than unknowns, and Eq.
+(2) is typically solved using LSQ methods.
+This is obviously a necessary requirement, however not sufficient.
+Other issues such as dependencies between equations or noise magnification may also affect the results (see [3, 18] and also Sec.
+6.2).
+However, the above-mentioned requirement on the number of unknowns implies that a large increase in the spatial resolution (which requires very fine spatial sampling in S^h) will come at the expense of a significant increase in the temporal resolution (which also requires fine temporal sampling in S^h), and vice versa.
+This is because for a given set of input low-resolution sequences, the size of \vec{l} is fixed, thus dictating the number of unknowns in S^h .
+However, the number high resolution spacetime points (unknowns) can be distributed differently between space and time, resulting in different space-time resolutions (This issue is discussed in more detail in Sec.
+6.1).